learnhubmk/link-me/README.md

 ```

 # Setup
+Make a copy of appsettings.json, name it appsettings.Development.json and customize your local development solution as per your liking (this file is ignored by git and will not affect other devs).

 ## Auto

+[Obsolete]
 In the main [package.json](package.json) you can find the following commands:
 - `auto-install` - installs the dependencies for `api` and `app`
 - `auto-build` - builds the production ready environments for `api` and `app`